 Herbert Stern and Kenneth Del Vecchio have led storied careers.

-Herbert Stern – as a prosecutor.
+Herbert Stern – as a former top prosecutor.
 A defense attorney.
-And as a judge.
-He’s also a published novelist, and the author of a series of legal books.
+And as a former federal judge.
+He’s also a published novelist (with one book adapted into a major movie), and the author of a series of legal books.
 But those are just titles.

-Kenneth Del Vecchio is a filmmaker, author (novels and legal books), film festival chairman, former prosecutor, former judge, and a defense attorney.
+Kenneth Del Vecchio is a filmmaker, author (novels and legal books), TV legal analyst, film festival chairman, former prosecutor, former judge, and a defense attorney.
 Again, these are just titles.

 What these men have done with their titles is incredibly impressive.
 Details are coming.